 This is a much more effective way of getting their attention versus yelling.
 Most kids either tune out yelling, or they become defensive themselves and the message isn’t heard.

 4. Give up the control

-You can’t control how your kids feel.
-You can’t control everything they do.
+I’m not saying to excuse blatant disrespect or anything like that, but you can’t control how your kids feel, and you can’t control everything they do.